adam-arold/functional-programming-jargon/README.md

 twoAndThree + five == listOf(2, 3) + 5
 ```

 ## Functor

-An object that implements a `map` function which, while running over each value in the object to produce a new object,
+An object that implements a `map` function which, while iterating over each value in the object to produce a new object,
 adheres to two rules:

 **Preserves identity**